subrat0018/Movie-Search-Enhancer/README.md

 ## Install Chrome Extension

-1. Download `.zip` and extract or clone the repository
+1. Download `.zip` and extract or clone the repository ` git clone https://github.com/subrat0018/Movie-Search-Enhancer.git`
 1. Navigate to the project directory ` cd Movie-Search-Enhancer`
 1. Install all the dependencies ` npm i`
 1. Build the project ` npm run build`